Tile Backing Types

 Ideal for low-moisture areas including Kitchen Backsplashes, accent walls, Fireplace surrounds, low-moisture Office and Commercial Spaces, and countless Decorator projects.

 Our most common backer choice, it's important to note that the 3/16" thick hardboard backer is almost entirely concealed behind the stainless steel sides of our tiles, as our tiles have Fully-Formed Turned Edges (we bend the heavy-duty, thick gauge stainless steel 90 degrees on each side to form the tile shape and use the backers to fill the void for easier installation), so our tiles have the same 1/4" thickness as ceramic or porcelain tiles.

-Hardboard is made of eucalyptus wood fibers, usually with the addition of resin, and tempered by coating with a thin layer of linseed oil and baking at a high temperature to polymerize the oil.
+The Hardboard we use is actually Eucaboard, which is made with eucalyptus wood fibers tempered by coating with a thin layer of linseed oil and baking at a high temperature to polymerize the oil.
 This provides more water and impact resistance, hardness, rigidity and tensile strength.